Fast-Track Family Reunification for Highly Skilled Workers in Germany: HR Toolkit 2025

 To ensure a smooth Familiennachzug, your employee must meet these conditions:

-• Valid Permit: A qualifying residence permit (e.g., EU Blue Card or ICT Card).
+• Salary threshold: Qualifying for the residence permit (e.g., EU Blue Card or ICT Card) presumes occupation-specific salary thresholds are fulfilled.

-• Financial Stability: Proof of sufficient income to support the family (more on salary levels below).
+• Financial Stability: Proof of sufficient income to support the family (usually secured by fulfilling salary threshold requirements).

-• Language: No German skills required for spouses of EU Blue Card holders, a fast-track advantage.
+• Language: No German skills required for spouses of EU Blue Card and Skilled Worker permit holders.

 Check these off early to prevent bottlenecks.